gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-text-texture.md

 <img class="webgl_center" src="resources/text-gray-outline.png" />

 The issue here is the Canvas 2D API produces only premultiplied alpha values.
 When we upload the contents of the canvas to a texture WebGL tries to unpremultiply the values but it can't do this perfectly because premultiplied alpha is lossy.

 To fix that let's tell WebGL not to unpremultiply

     gl.pixelStorei(gl.UNPACK_PREMULTIPLY_ALPHA_WEBGL, true);

 This tells WebGL to supply premultiplied alpha values to `gl.texImage2D` and `gl.texSubImage2D`.
 If the data passed to `gl.texImage2D` is already premultiplied as it is for Canvas 2D data then WebGL can just pass it through.

 We also need to change the blending function

     -gl.blendFunc(gl.SRC_ALPHA, gl.ONE_MINUS_SRC_ALPHA);
     +gl.blendFunc(gl.ONE, gl.ONE_MINUS_SRC_ALPHA);

 The old one multiplied the src color by its alpha.
 That's what `SRC_ALPHA` means.
 But now our texture's data has already been multiplied by its alpha.
 That's what premultiplied means.
 So we don't need the GPU to do the multiplication.
 Setting it to `ONE` means multiply by 1.

 {{{example url="../webgl-text-texture-premultiplied-alpha.html" }}}

 The edges are gone now.

 What if you want to keep the text a fixed size but still sort correctly?
-Well, if you remember from [the perspective article](webgl-3d-perspective.html) our perspective matrix is going to scale our object by `-Z` to make it get smaller in the distance.
+Well, if you remember from [the perspective article](webgl-3d-perspective.html) our perspective matrix is going to scale our object by `1 / -Z` to make it get smaller in the distance.
 So, we can just scale by `-Z` times some desired-scale to compensate.

     ...
     // because pos is in view space that means it's a vector from the eye to